rwilliams/jrubywiki/PerformanceTuning.md

 Enabling invokedynamic
 ----------------------

 Java 7 brings with it an important new feature called invokedynamic, which greatly improves JRuby's performance on VMs that support it.

 However, current released versions of OpenJDK 7 sometimes error out or fail to optimize code as well as they should.
-In order to provide a consistent JRuby experience, the use of invokedynamic is off by default on Java 7 (but on by default for Java 8 builds, which will soon receive new invokedynamic optimization code that fixes most issues).
+In order to provide a consistent JRuby experience, the use of invokedynamic is off by default on Java 7.

+The use of invokedynamic is enabled by default when running on OpenJDK 8 builds, since the issues from OpenJDK 7 have been resolved.
+However, current builds (b55) have not yet had optimization work, putting their performance usually ahead of non-invokedynamic but behind OpenJDK 7 invokedynamic.
+This will improve over time.

 For applications that do not run into the errors or degraded performance, invokedynamic is recommended for maximum performance.
 It can be forcibly enabled by passing -Xcompile.invokedynamic=true to JRuby (or in JRUBY_OPTS) or by setting the jruby.compile.invokedynamic=true property at the JVM level.
 We recommend testing your application thoroughly with invokedynamic enabled before enabling it in production settings.

-For those interested in the new invokedynamic code being developed for Java 8 (and hopefully for Java 7 update 8), see the [MLVM project](http://openjdk.java.net/projects/mlvm/).

 Profiling an application
 ------------------------